mooreryan/mask_alignment/README.md

 ## Install

-If you are an OCaml developer, clone the repo, then run `opam install . --locked`.
-(Feel free to leave off the lockfile if you don't need it.)
+If you are an OCaml developer, clone the repo, then run `opam install .`.

 If you are not, instructions to set up an OCaml development environment can be found [here](https://ocaml.org/learn/tutorials/up_and_running.html) or [here](https://dev.realworldocaml.org/install.html).